acorn-io/acorn-oss-workshop/volumes.md

 }
 ```

-Run the application using this new version of the Acornfile:
+Update the application using this new version of the Acornfile:

 ```
-acorn run -n vote .
+acorn run -n vote --update .
 ```

 As in the previous step, you should be returned the http endpoints used to access both vote-ui and result-ui frontend.